 They can only use that title when posting

-After posting, both user’s and administrators can manage their posts
+After posting, both users and administrators can manage their posts

 A user can post posts as an individual using the available features for an individual poster

-Once users apply to a job post, or sign up for an event post, or request to join an interest group, the administrator must either agree or deny the user their request or application.
+Once users apply or sign up for a post, the administrator must either agree or deny the user their request or application.
 However, if denying users, then the administrator must let the user know through message why they denied the user their request or application specifically

 A job post and communication process with users interested in the post will last from the date the post was posted to the date the post is due and 15 more days after that, within which the administrator must respond to users who were denied their request why they were denied

-Users can reply to the administrator’s message but any hostile tone or inappropriate verbal argument with the administrator or the user will not be allowed and if reported or found out by any means, the instigator will be removed
+Users can reply to the administrator’s message, but any hostile tone or inappropriate verbal argument with the administrator or the user will not be allowed, and if reported or found out by any means, the instigator will be removed

 5.0 Requirements Model

-Introduction
+5.1 Introduction

-Start with a brief text overview of what the drawing and supporting documentation will show.
-Remember, some of your readers may be customers or end-user types who are unfamiliar with Use Case Diagrams and descriptions, so you will probably need some graphics here.
-Again, avoid sounding like a textbook (or class notes) via direct copying.
+The requirements section will have a use case diagram and descriptions that show how the different components and players of the software work and interact together.
+Each main event will have its own use case description that will further explain what it is and what it involves.

+Below are the symbols used in the use case diagram and their meaning.